wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- In traditional computing,
 				- you own the hardware.
 				- Your have physical access
-				- Your can't just add servers
+				- You can't just add servers
 			- In the cloud,
 				- You don't own the hardware
 				- You add more servers with a click